webship/vdo-project/README.md

 # VDO Project

-The Visual Distribution Operator (VDO) management system helps Drupal 8 distribution maintainers manage the base code and logic for the work cycle of development with number of workspaces for custom profiles, sub-profiles on local development machines or servers.
+The Visual Distribution Operator (VDO) management system helps distribution maintainers manage the base code and logic for the work cycle of development with number of workspaces for custom profiles, sub-profiles on local development machines or servers.